jadounrahul/kartsnms/doc/Developing/Getting-Started.md

-# Get ready to contribute to LibreNMS
+# Get ready to contribute to KartsNMS

-This document is intended to help you get your local environment set up to contribute code to the LibreNMS project.
+This document is intended to help you get your local environment set up to contribute code to the KartsNMS project.

 ## Setting up a development environment